 Overall status The results of monitoring (2009) undertaken for the purposes of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
 No. 268 of 2006) indicated faecal contamination within / in the vicinity of this shellfish area.
-The most up to date results of monitoring (2012) indicate that this area is not in compliance with the Guide Value of 300 faecal coliforms / 100ml.
+The most up to date results of monitoring (2012) indicate that this area is in compliance with the Guide Value of 300 faecal coliforms / 100ml.
+However due to the previous indication it is prudent to continue with the actions outlined in this Pollution Reduction Programme.
 The results of Shellfish Water monitoring do not indicate any water quality issues within / in the vicinity of this shellfish area.